society-for-the-blind/slate2-proposal/slate2_proposal.md

 ### 2.3.3 Licenses

-Choosing a license depends on many factors, such as use cases (e.g., end user product, software module), adopting entities (e.g., company, group of hobby developers), project goals (e.g., commercial product, free or for fee services).

-[^footnote-which_license]: Choosing a FLOSS license depends largely on the use case and can be controversial, see [@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges].

-#### 2.3.3.1 Why are licenses necessary?[^footnote-osguide]
+#### 2.3.3.1 Copyright and the necessity of open source licenses

-[^footnote-osguide]: Content based on [github.com/github/opensource.guide] used under the CC-BY-4.0 license.

-An original creative work (such as writing, graphics, or code) is under exclusive copyright by default, meaning that by law only the author has a say in what others can do with it.
-Open source is an unusual circumstance, however, because the author expects that others will use, modify, and share the work.
-But because the legal default is still exclusive copyright, a license is needed to explicitly state these permissions.
+The majority of developers (commercial or otherwise) agree that licenses are crucial to be able to collaborate effectively as authors expect that others will use, modify and share their code but the legal default for original works are still exclusive copyright.

+Copyright grants the creator of an original work exclusive but limited rights for its use and distribution[@https://en.wikipedia.org/wiki/Copyright;@http://www.etymonline.com/word/copyright;@https://opensource.com/resources/what-is-copyleft] by default under the Berne Convention[@https://en.wikipedia.org/wiki/Berne_Convention;@https://en.wikipedia.org/wiki/Berne_Convention_Implementation_Act_of_1988].
+Authors therefore have complete authority and they have to provide explicitly permit any actions that would involve the use of their work.

-Without a license, everybody who contributes to the project also becomes an exclusive copyright holder of their work.
-That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the author as well.
+The corollary is that "_without a license, everybody who contributes to the project also becomes an exclusive copyright holder of their work.
+That means nobody can use, copy, distribute, or modify their contributions – and that “nobody” includes the author as well._"[@github.com/github/opensource.guide]

-#### 2.3.3.2 Free software licenses
+A license resolves this conflict by explicitly stating permissions on actions that are accepted by a given community (which in this context is the free and open source community).

+#### 2.3.3.0 Copyleft

 Free software tend to be licensed under [copyleft](#glossary) licenses[^footnote-copyleft] that basically allow the creation of derivative works but require them to use the same license as the original work.[@https://opensource.org/faq#copyleft] For software, the added stipulation is that the original/derivative program's source code also has to be made available to recipients to prevent the creation of proprietary products[@https://www.gnu.org/copyleft/copyleft.html].